wvlet/airframe/airframe-benchmark/README.md

 Airframe benchmark program based on [JMH](https://openjdk.java.net/projects/code-tools/jmh/).

+This module has two objectives:
+- Measure the machine throughput to see CPU performance.
+- Provide a guideline to eliminate overheads in airframe-json/msgpack modules by comparing them with the standard msgpack/json processing libraries.

 ### Download

 - Download the latest tar.gz package from [here](https://oss.sonatype.org/content/repositories/snapshots/org/wvlet/airframe/airframe-benchmark_2.12/)
 - Download this archive, and unpack it with `tar xvfz`
-- Moved to the unpacked folder, then run `./bin/airframe-benchmark bench msgpack`
+- Move to the unpacked folder, then run `./bin/airframe-benchmark bench (msgpack or json)`

 ### Running the benchmark
 ```
 $ cd airframe-benchmark

+# Run benchmark quickly
+$ ./bin/airframe-benchmark bench-quick (msgpack or json)

 # Run MessagePack benchmark
 $ ./bin/airframe-benchmark bench msgpack